Preparing for Your Surgery

 Get restful sleep before surgery.
 Do not expect restful sleep for a few days after surgery due to discomfort, and the need to follow instructions and sleep in atypical positions.
 Pain pills may not have any effect on sleep.
 Patients tend to feel worse when they are tired.

-Valium is prescribed for anxiety.
-You can take this a day or two before your surgery to alleviate stress and sleep well the night before your surgery.
+Valium may be prescribed for anxiety.
+You can take this the day before your surgery to alleviate stress and sleep well the night before your surgery.
 Do not share with others; Valium is a potent sedative that must be prescribed by a doctor.
 You are provided with the necessary and standard amount of pain medicine for the procedure you are having.
+Stict laws prohibit early refills, so make sure you use them only as prescribed, and wean off of them and switch to Tylenol as soon as possible as they cause nausea and constipation.

 Read all of your pre and post-operative instructions BEFORE surgery.
 Have your caregiver read them too.
 You do not need to memorize or study your consent forms, there is no test afterwards.